Verdagon/VerdagonSite/src/draft/future-articles.md

 - detecting every non-owning dereference is a gray area. vale and cheri say implied, rust says explicit.

+write an article on assertions

+have a section on  should i use type state programming or the type system for all guarantees? say no, because they tend to fall apart in the presence of encapsulation and decoupled concerns

 # Abstractions Can Be Good (ACBG)

 article: hot take: abstraction can be a good thing